openlabs/nereid/docs/locale.rst

 ----------------

 If your application caters to multiple locales, the first step would be creating the required locales.
-Locales once created can be resued across multiple websites.
+Locales once created can be reused across multiple websites.

 Creating a locale